Large Group Health

 7. A company is part of a multi-employer welfare association (MEWA) and wants to know if they are better off obtaining health insurance outside the MEWA.

-8. The company is a nonprofit or municipality and is required to create an open request for proposal from brokers/Consultants.
+8. The company is a nonprofit or municipality and is required to create an open request for proposals from brokers/consultants.

 9. Organizations have gone directly with a fully insured carrier or a TPA without broker representation.

-Over the years, we have delivered large Indiana Group Health Insurance solutions for all these reasons listed above.
-If you have arrived at the web and need direction on what option are available, we can help.
+Over the years, we have delivered large group health insurance solutions for all these reasons listed above.
+If you have arrived at the web and need direction on what options are available, we can help.

-At Nefouse and Associates we pride ourselves on the ability to negotiate on behalf of our clients.
+At Nefouse & Associates, we pride ourselves on the ability to negotiate on behalf of our clients.
 We excel in the large group arena.
 A large group is defined as an employer with 50 or more full-time employees.
 Not only do we deliver the best personal service, but we provide the best rate.
 Our dedication to cost reduction can lead to hundreds of thousands of dollars worth of savings over time.
-In groups of more than 1,000 people, clients can realize the millions of dollars in savings.
+In groups of more than 1,000 people, clients realize they have millions of dollars in savings.

-Indiana Group Health Insurance changes significantly when providing for a large group.
+Group health insurance changes significantly when providing for a large group.
 One critical change is access to claims.
-Having access to claims can speed up the underwriting process when going out of market, which is essential every few years to keep down premiums.
+Having access to claims can speed up the underwriting process when going out of the market, which is essential every few years to keep down premiums.
 Nefouse and Associates excels at finding cost-savings in the large group market, which can lead to reduced expenses for the employee and employer.

-Contact Nefouse & Associates today to find out how we can help your group reduce costs.
+Contact Nefouse & Associates, an Indiana Health Insurance Agency, today to find out how we can help your group reduce costs.